zhiburt/tabled/README.md

 ## Settings

-This section lists the set of settings you can apply to your table.
+This section lists the settings you can apply to your table.
 Most of the settings are leveraged by `Table::with` and `Table::modify`.

 ### Style

-#### Styles

-There are a list of ready to use styles.
+`Style` sole purpouse is to configure table look.
+`Style` primarily usage is in `const`/`static` context.
+If you want to peak style at runtime `Theme` might be better suited for it.

-Each style can be customized.
+Any `Style` can be customized.
-A custom style also can be created from scratch.
+As well as a custom `Style` can be created from scratch.

 A style can be used like this.